 What’s happening now?

-We’ve just entered the formal six-month Examination period which is part of the planning process.
+We’re in the formal six-month examination period, which is part of the planning process.
 Large projects such as A303 Amesbury to Berwick Down are classified as nationally significant infrastructure projects which means that we need to apply for a Development Consent Order (or DCO) to gain permission to build.
-Five independent Inspectors – appointed by the Planning Inspectorate – will look at evidence presented by the project and issues raised by others between now and October 2019.

 Take a look at our latest booklet to get a quick overview of the scheme – setting out its key features, and what benefits this will bring.